abessmer/hydraulic-fracture-web/README.md

 * Compares global and local solutions for different propagation regimes (K, M, Kt, Mt).
 * Interactive plots for visualizing results.

+## Live Demo

+A live demo of the application can be found [here](https://hydraulic-fracture-web-159963514707.us-east1.run.app).

 ## Getting Started

 ### Prerequisites